coolchyni/jcf-cli/README.md

 3. Start your Lazarus IDE and open `jcf.lpi` project within `jcf-cli/CommandLine/Lazarus` folder.
 4. Build it via Lazarus' **Run** → **Build** menu.
 5. Wait while Lazarus is building the JCF project.
-6. Take the executable `JCF` file from `jcf-cli/Output/Lazarus` folder along with the `jcf.xml` configuration file.
+6. Take the executable `JCF` file from `jcf-cli/Output/Lazarus` folder along with the `JCFSettings.cfg` configuration file.
 7. Just to make sure, test it from Terminal using `./JCF -?` command.
 It should show the usage manual.

 ## How To Build Using VS Code